olumide-AI/workbook-1/week_three_notes.md

 ## Things to review
 - getters and setters
 - Encapsulation
+- Constructors, constructors overloading

+## Bonus
+-

 ## Random notes
 - Setting needs just one parameter
 - encapsulation is just a best practice so we don't access object directly and we set them privately and assigned getters and setters
+- I you don't add a constructor java adds a constructor for you
+- constructor is an addition to a class
+- overloading is two methods with the sam name but different parameter list

+## Question
+- why do getters have return statement and setters not